tuttlem/graphdb/README.md

 Property maps accept booleans, numbers, strings, `null`, and arbitrarily nested arrays (e.g. `skills: ["rust", "distributed"]`).

+Query scripts also accept `// line comments` and `/* block comments */`, so you can annotate long sequences of statements without affecting execution.

 ### Path Queries

 You can now traverse the graph with Cypher-like `MATCH` statements.
 Examples: